Photo by Innerbody Research

 Overall, though, the ingredients in VitaFLUX don’t pose much of a risk for most people.
 HerSolution pills, on the other hand, have one ingredient that we’re not thrilled by the inclusion of — dehydroepiandrosterone (DHEA).
 Even though HerSolution’s 25mg dose of DHEA technically puts it in the “possibly safe” category, it still has the potential to interact with a multitude of mental health prescriptions, and it may worsen psychiatric disorders (among other adverse effects).5 6 This doesn’t mean that HerSolution is unsafe when used as directed, but it does make it a riskier choice than alternatives without DHEA, like VitaFLUX.

-And, for both pill options, neither may be ideal for those on blood pressure medications, as nitric oxide has vasodilating effects.
+And all pill options mentioned in this guide, including Cake’s Libido Lift Rx and Drive For Her, may not be ideal for those on blood pressure medications, as nitric oxide has vasodilating effects.63

 Switching focus to topicals, both OMG!
 Cream and Jolt Gel pose fairly low risks for adverse effects.
 As with VitaFLUX, Jolt Gel has the potential to cause a herpes flare-up due to its L-arginine content (which is the case with HerSolution Gel, too).3 And OMG!
 Cream may cause some minor side effects, like skin itching or irritation.

 Insider Tip: Based on our research, individuals who are pregnant or breastfeeding would be safest using a non-prescription OTC arousal gel, like Jolt Gel or HerSolution Gel.
-(OMG!
-Cream should be avoided due to its pentoxifylline content, which is an FDA Pregnancy Category C ingredient.)
+The ingredients in the supplements and the drugs in our prescription picks may harm your baby.
+For example, the pentoxifylline in Wisp’s OMG!
+Cream is an FDA Pregnancy Category C ingredient.
+(This means animal studies found the drug to have an “adverse effect on the fetus.”)

 Winner: Wisp OMG!
 Cream